Core Idea

 • Weinberg, Gerald M. (1992).
 Quality Software Management, Vol. 1: Systems Thinking.
 Dorset House Publishing.
 ISBN: 978-0-932633-22-5.

-• Quantified context-switching overhead: each simultaneous project costs ~20% of productive capacity; available estimate widely cited in software management literature
+• Quantified context-switching overhead: each simultaneous project costs ~20% of productive capacity

 • Meyer, David E., Joshua S. Rubinstein, and John E. Evans (2001).
 “Executive Control of Cognitive Processes in Task Switching.”
 Journal of Experimental Psychology: Human Perception and Performance, Vol. 27, No. 4, pp. 763–797.
 DOI: 10.1037/0096-1523.27.4.763.

-• Foundational experimental research establishing task-switching costs and executive control overhead in the human brain
+• Foundational research establishing task-switching costs and executive control overhead

 • Anderson, David J. (2010).
 Kanban: Successful Evolutionary Change for Your Technology Business.
 Blue Hole Press.
 ISBN: 978-0-9845214-0-1.

-• Chapter 4: Work-in-progress limits as the operational mechanism for avoiding peanut-buttering in software teams
+• WIP limits as the operational mechanism for avoiding peanut-buttering

-• Found that after an interruption, workers take an average of 23 minutes to fully return to a task, quantifying the recovery cost of context-switching at the individual level
+• Workers take an average of 23 minutes to fully return to a task after an interruption

 Note